jlnatalicio/Dinamometro-Digital/README.md

  - Extensometer;
  - LCD display for man-machine interface;

-The source code was used in my course completion work in 2019.
+The source code was used in my graduation work.

 Objective: to develop a digital electronic dynamometer that has a friendlier interface, that would be easier to use.
 ------------------------------------------------------------------------------------------------------------------------------------------